oikos-cash/oikos-docs-bsc/content/contracts/Proxy.md

 ## Description

-!!! info "General Ethereum Proxy Architecture"
+!!! info "General BNB Proxy Architecture"

     The typical smart contact Proxy pattern is discussed in depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
 This implementation has its own architecture, however, and is not identical to most other proxy contracts.